practicalli/clojure/GLOSSARY.md

 let greet = () => "Hello World!";
 ```

-Any invocation of `greet()` can be replaced with `Hello World!` hence greet is
+Any invocation of `greet()` can be replaced with `Hello World!` hence greet is referential transparent.
-referential transparent.

 ---

-## Lazy evalution
+## Lazy evaluation
-> aka call-by-need is an evaluation machanism which delays the evaluation of an expression until its value is needed.
+> a.k.a. call-by-need is an evaluation mechanism which delays the evaluation of an expression until its value is needed.

 ```js
 let rand = function*() {